5.6 Koehler Theory

-Interpretation of figure:
+Interpretation of the figure:

 - If s < sc and the drop radius is very small, then the drop grows to a radius on the left side of sc and stops when sk = s.

 - The drops are called haze drops.
-They do not nucleate to become cloud drops, but instead stay a smaller size.
+They do not nucleate to become cloud drops but instead stay a smaller size.
 You have probably often seen haze on a warm, moist summer day.

-- If a drop finds itself in an environment where s<sk, (as could happen if the drop's air is mixed with drier air), then the evaporation from the drop would exceed the condensation from the environment and the drop would shrink until s=sk.
+- If a drop finds itself in an environment where s < sk, (as could happen if the drop's air is mixed with drier air), then the evaporation from the drop would exceed the condensation from the environment and the drop would shrink until s = sk.

-- If s = sc (which is a special case of s = sk) then the drop will grow to radius r = rc and then with the random addition of a little water, will grow a little bit more so that sk < s.
+- If s = sc (which is a special case of s = sk) then the drop will grow to radius r = rc and then with the random addition of a little water will grow a little bit more so that sk < s.
 At this point, there will be net condensation and the drop will activate and continue to grow.

-You can imagine all kinds of scenarios that can happen when there are a distribution of cloud condensation nuclei of different sizes and different amounts of solute.
-Drops with more solute have lower values for the critical supersaturation and therefore are likely to nucleate first because in an updraft, the lower supersaturation is achieved before the greater supersaturation.
+You can imagine all kinds of scenarios that can happen when there is a distribution of cloud condensation nuclei of different sizes and different amounts of solute.
+Drops with more solute have lower values for the critical supersaturation and therefore are likely to nucleate first because, in an updraft, the lower supersaturation is achieved before the greater supersaturation.
 So you can imagine the larger CCN taking up the water first and taking up so much water that the ambient supersaturation drops below the critical supersaturation for the smaller CCN.
-As a result, the larger CCN nucleate cloud drops while the smaller CCN turn into haze.
+As a result, the larger CCN nucleate cloud drops while the smaller CCN turns into haze.
 The moral of the story?
 If you're a CCN, bigger is better!

 Quiz 5-3: How cloud drops form.